This information also is available as a printable PDF - Return of Title IV Federal Funds Institutional Refund Policy.

 - following the University’s prescribed procedures for officially withdrawing from the semester; and

-- returning to the Title IV federal programs any funds that were disbursed directly to the student for which the student was determined to be ineligible.
+- if the R2t4 calculation results in an amount to be returned that exceeds the school’s portion, the student must repay to the Title IV federal programs any funds that were disbursed directly to the student for which the student was determined to be ineligible.

 Students who receive financial aid and do not attend classes will be required to promptly repay all funds received.
 Non-attending recipients of student loans will have their loans cancelled and all disbursed loan amounts will be due and payable in full within 30 days.
 Failure to repay this debt will result in an adverse report on the student’s credit history and eligibility to enroll at USI will be revoked.